 State and local agencies on FirstNet have 24/7 access to a nationwide fleet of 76 land-based and airborne deployable network assets.
 These portable cell sites can either be deployed for planned events or in emergencies at no additional charge.
 The FirstNet Response Operations Group – led by former first responders – guides the deployment of the FirstNet deployable assets based on the needs of public safety.

 The FirstNet Response Operations Group (ROG) is available to provide critical communications in the event of a natural disaster.
-The group, led by former first responders, manages the program in alignment with the National Incident Management System (NIMS) and FEMA National Response Framework (NRF).
+The group, led by former first responders, manage the program in alignment with the National Incident Management System (NIMS) and FEMA National Response Framework (NRF).
 No other network provider has deployable network assets dedicated solely and exclusively to public safety.

-FirstNet Eligibility and Subscription
+FIrstNet Eligibility and Subscription

 Why should I subscribe to FirstNet rather than a commercial carrier?

-When you subscribe to FirstNet, you’ll be part of the nation’s only network for first responders.
+When you subscribe to FirstNet, you’ll be part of the nations’ only network for first responders.
 You’ll always be at the front of the line and always on.
 You won’t compete with commercial users for a connection.
 Preemption capabilities will allow first responders to have the bandwidth in an emergency by detouring others off the network.
 A physically separate core; dedicated security operations center to monitor and mitigate threats; and single sign-on/federated identity capabilities make it clear that security is a priority for FirstNet.
 This focus will remain a priority as we build end-to-end encryption.

-Can I have FirstNet on my personal phone or do I have to go through my department?
+Can I have FirstNet on my personal phone, or do I have to go through my department?

-Primary users can have two types of authorized users: Agency (department) Paid Users and Subscriber (personal) Paid Users.
+Primary Users can have two types of authorized users: Agency (department) Paid Users and Subscriber (personal) Paid Users.
 Agency Paid Users are employees and contractors of a qualified Public Safety Entity.
 The Public Safety Entity pays for the FirstNet service for Agency Paid Users.
 Subscriber Paid Users are verified and approved (a) employees of a Primary User Public Safety Entity or (b) qualified volunteer personnel affiliated with a Primary User Public Safety Entity.
 Subscriber Paid Users pay for their own FirstNet service.

 Do I need to do anything to get priority and preemption?

-Priority and preemption – called First Priority® – is always on for first responders.
-One of the primary benefits of FirstNet is providing America’s first responders with highly secure and reliable connectivity while on the job, whether it be a crisis or a routine task in a congested area.
+Priority and preemption – called First Priority™ – is always on.
+One of the primary benefits of FirstNet is providing America’s first responders with secure and reliable connectivity while on the job, whether it be a crisis or a routine task in a congested area.
 If networks are congested when duty calls, first responders remain first in line.
-First responders (i.e., law enforcement, fire, EMS, PSAPs, EMAs) have priority and preemption across the network at no additional charge.
+First responders (law enforcement, fire, EMS, PSAPs and EMAs) have priority and preemption across the network at no additional charge.

 When an event causes a larger than normal concentration of users in a small area to access the network at the same time, cell towers can become congested.
-In addition to priority access, First Priority removes or reassigns lower-priority users to other bands to help ensure first responders maintain access to their applications.
+In addition to priority access, First Priority removes or reassigns lower priority users to other bands to ensure first responders maintain access to their applications.
 First responders don’t have to do anything to enable network preemption, it is built into the FirstNet network design, enabling first responders to focus on the critical job they do.

 Are my family members eligible for FirstNet?